CCA-Public/digital-archives-manual/guides/stabilization.md

   * Add brief descriptive note about content to versement "Description du contenu"
   * Package content according to BagIt specification and ingest into Archivematica according to procedures for ingesting "raw" data
   * Inform Registrar when ingest is completed
-  * Delete copy of files from Digital Shipping Space/Dépot numérique
+  * Delete copies of files from Digital Shipping Space/Dépot numérique
 * **Registrar**
-  * Add "Digital Repository" as location to accession (e.g. versement) record
+  * Add "Dark archive" as location to accession (e.g. versement) record

 <a name="temporarymedia"></a>
 ## Temporary physical media